jlschnatz/multi-informant-aseba/README.md

 ## Preregistration

-The preregistration for this project was submitted on September 30th, 2025 and can be found in the folder `preregistration/preregistration.pdf`.
+The preregistration for this project was submitted on October, 1st, 2025 and can be found in the folder `preregistration/preregistration.pdf`.

 ## Data Download